 The study of the Instruction Set Architecture is a very important subject in studies of computer design and programing.

 First year students cannot address on real processor because of its complexity and therefore more simple computers should be used.
-This is the case of the Easy8 computer although it is an educational and very simple computer, it includes the same components like real computers: CPU with registers, main memory, input/output system and a short but representative set of instructions.
+This is the case of the Easy8 computer.
+Although it is an educational and very simple computer, it includes the same components like real computers: CPU with registers, main memory, input/output system and a short but representative set of instructions.

 Objective

-Como el Easy8 no existe en el mundo real, para que los alumnos puedan hacer prácticas y experimentar, el The goal of this project is to make a computer simulator of the Easy8 computer as defined in FCO subject Grade Engineering Technology and Telecommunication Services ETSIT.
+The goal of this project is to make a computer simulator of the Easy8 computer as defined in FCO subject Grade Engineering Technology and Telecommunication Services ETSIT.

-It must be easy to use by the student and if possible platform to work with.
+It should be easy to use by the student.

+It should be possible to use it from many platforms.

 Also, we built it with java, so it could be used in window/linux/unix, and must include a graphical interface.